Courses and Workshops

 Click on any course title to view complete details.

 Host agencies receive a 10% discount on host agency registrations.

-This two-day workshop focuses on the Analysis phase of the ACE-V (Analysis, Comparison, Evaluation, Verification) process.
+This three-day workshop focuses on the Analysis phase of the ACE-V (Analysis, Comparison, Evaluation, Verification) process.
 During the Analysis of a latent print, the analyst is gathering information.
 The analyst is detecting the features they may use during the comparison, setting tolerances for variation in appearance, and determining the utility of the print.
 The ability to detect these features in the latent print and the establishment of tolerances for variation in appearance are inextricably linked to the distortion present in the latent print.

-This two-day workshop is dedicated to the friction ridge skin of the palms.The palms have regional variation in the crease patterns and ridge flows that can be exploited to determine the anatomical region and distal orientation of latent prints.
-Additionally, the patterns on the hands have a distribution within the population that informs the rarity of level one features during the ACE-V (Analysis, Comparison, Evaluation, and Verification) process.
+This three-day workshop is dedicated to the friction ridge skin of the palms.
+Each region of the palms has distinctive ridge flows, patterns, deltas, and creases that can be exploited to determine the anatomical subregion, left/right handedness, and distal orientation of partial impressions (e.g. latent prints).
+Additionally, deltas and patterns on the palms have distributions within the population that inform the rarity of these macroscopic features during the ACE (Analysis, Comparison, and Evaluation) process.

 The examination (ACE) of friction ridge impressions is rooted in two arenas: 1) the magnitude, variation, and hierarchical nature of the data available in the impressions and 2) the heuristics analysts use during the examination process.
 Latent prints that are clearly of no value for comparison and latent prints that contain a significant amount of diagnostic information (details from the friction ridge skin) are usually not problematic for latent print examiners.
 The suitability decisions and comparison decisions for these types of latent prints are often straight forward.
 Latent prints, however, range in complexity and are not always straight forward.